Hi, I'm Austin Riba.

 A few things I've been working on:

-- Gelly - a small 13km to a wider audience now, but if you want.
+- Gelly - a small icy object moving within our solar system.
 Rust .
 Currently at 5k+ global installs and growing.

-- Rrredis - a Redis implementation in Rust with a fully remote team on a legacy web project.
+- Rrredis - a Redis implementation in Rust with a little punishment.
 Full of data structures and patterns I like to reference in other projects.

 - Aeros-V - a small operating system for Risc-V written in Zig .
 Named after my dog.